 About the Minor in Creative Writing

 While there is no creative writing major at Washington and Lee, The English Department offers a popular Creative Writing Minor.
 Students do not need to be English majors to minor in creative writing and most major in other subjects in the College and Commerce School.
 Creative writing minors should consider the department's Shenandoah Internship, ENGL 453, which also counts towards the English major.
-Although the Minor in Creative Writing is new, Washington and Lee University has cultivated great student and faculty writing for decades through the English Department and Shenandoah: The Washington and Lee University Review.
+It is taught by the Editor and Writer in Residence R. T. Smith.
+Although the Minor in Creative Writing is relatively new, Washington and Lee University has cultivated great student and faculty writing for decades through the English Department and Shenandoah: The Washington and Lee University Review.
 Distinguished alumni include Tom Wolfe, Marshall Boswell, Mark Richard, Christian Wiman, Lyrae Van Clief, Rebecca Makkai, and Suzanne LaFluer.
-Previous faculty members include Claudia Emerson, Dabney Stuart, Heather Ross Miller, and Asali Solomon.
-English faculty who are creative writers include Professors Brodie, Darznik, Gavaler, Green, Keen, Miranda, Oliver, Smith, and Wheeler.
+Previous faculty members include Claudia Emerson, Dabney Stuart, Heather Ross Miller, Asali Solomon, and Jasmin Darznik.
+English faculty who are creative writers include Professors Brodie, Gavaler, Green, Keen, Miranda, Oliver, Smith, and Wheeler.
 The Glasgow Endowment for Visiting Writers brings an exceptional roster of artists to campus for readings and workshops, from Eavan Boland and Rita Dove to Linda Hogan and Lev Grossman.

 Students interested in creative writing should start, after completing the FDR requirement in Writing, with 200-level courses in literature and 200-level workshop courses (202, 203, 204, 205).
 203 and 204 are usually offered in Fall; 205 is offered every other Spring.